WangChyanhassth-2say/FaceRecognition_cpp/README.md

 #### // for human face features recognition
 we use MobileFaceNet-v2 model
+at the front layers there are layers of img preprocessing
 before the output of dims 512, which is too heavy for us
 we reshaped once, make the features keep in 128 dims
 ```